 The opening track “Mustapha” bounds along in an excited chanting of lines in various languages that at least all sound like they rhyme together and fit together in sentences, but to be honest I have pretty much zero idea what is being said or what the song is about.
 Despite this, it’s hard not to like Freddie’s enthusiasm and pronunciation of whatever it is he’s saying.
 I wonder if the band knew what the song was about?
 This is followed by the well-rounded and often sung “Fat Bottomed Girls”, which has a great rhythm line underneath the song, a great chorus track and guitar riff to go along with the grin hidden behind a hand of teenage boys everywhere as they sang it.

 “Jealousy” rises and falls on Freddie’s vocals, manipulating the mood of the track simply in the nuances of his vocals.
+Along with the backing vocals, it is a beautiful song.
 The relative gentleness of the track allows it to transition into “Bicycle Race” without losing integrity.
 “Bicycle Race” morphed nicely with “Fat Bottomed Girls” by mentioning it within the song, but it also has lyrics that reference the era that the song was written, and as such became a fun song to learn and then sprout the lyrics back at the people around you as you sang.
 These two short-but-sweet songs were always a popular part of Queen’s armoury, and found plenty of airplay due to their short playtime.
 “If You Can’t Beat Them” is an easy listening sing along track in a typical John Deacon style.
 It’s catchy and easy to move along with.
+Brian actually played all the guitars on this song, which was unusual for songs composed by John.

-“Let Me Entertain You” has always been one of my favourite Queen tracks, though it is one I found from their live recording before I had ever heard Jazz.
+“Let Me Entertain You” closes out the first side of the album and has always been one of my favourite Queen tracks, though it is one I found from their live recording before I had ever heard “Jazz”.
 It is one of the heaviest tracks written by Freddie, though much of that comes from Brian’s guitar riff and his solo burst.
 Still, Freddie sings this hard and loud, preaching to the audience as he did so well.
 This still sounds great today.
-This is followed up by “Dead on Time”, another of Queen’s most aggressively hard songs led by Brian’s guitar again as well as Roger’s great drumming.
+Side Two then opens up with “Dead on Time”, another of Queen’s most aggressively hard songs led by Brian’s guitar again as well as Roger’s great drumming.
 These two songs back to back showcase the best of that heavier side of Queen, revealing that part of their personality for the world to hear.
+It’s a shame that this song was never performed live, I believe it would have sounded great.

 “Don’t Stop Me Now” is in my opinion one of the five best Queen tracks of all time.
 Positive lyrics, driving drums and lead bass riff, the piano being the major instrument throughout with Brian’s guitar just coming it to make highlight spots, and of course Freddie’s vocals topping everything off.
 If you could write one song and play it for eternity, it would quite probably be this one for me.
 It is a brilliant piece of song writing and musicianship.

-There is something for everyone on Jazz and it all comes together in a perfect way.
+There is something for everyone on “Jazz” and it all comes together in a perfect way.
 The musicianship is second to none with each members at the top of their game.
 The vocals of all three major contributors is superb, with Freddie quite awesomely showing he can sing just about any type of song.
-And the variety of the songs doesn’t intrude on each other, somehow they all tend to mesh together perfectly despite the wide range of influences that come into them.
-One of Queen’s best.
+And the variety of the songs doesn’t intrude on each other, somehow, they all tend to mesh together perfectly despite the wide range of influences that come into them.
+It juggles the different nuances of the song catalogue of Queen once again, continuing the 1970's transition of the band from heavily progressive rock in the early days through to more radio friendly hard rock, but without compromising their amazing talents or ingenious song designs.

 No comments: